Zoom on the Powerhorse 7000

-As it features a twist-lock L14-30R receptacle, the 7000 is transfer switch ready: it is easily connectible to a breaker box and can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+Because the 7000 is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it is easily connectible to a breaker box and can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

 The Powerhorse 7000 has the following dimensions: L33 x W24 x H25 in.
 In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
 The generator is designed for ideal use outdoors and in rough environments.